 - 2.1 We believe that Dolphin School Trust should provide a caring, positive, safe, and stimulating environment that promotes the social, physical, spiritual, and moral development of the individual child; enabling all children to thrive. - 2.2 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
 We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to.
-We recognise that both mental and physical health are relevant to safeguarding and the welfare of children - 2.3 We recognise that all adults within the school, including permanent, supply staff, temporary staff, volunteers, parents, and governors, have a full and active part to play in: Protecting children from maltreatment Preventing the impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and Taking action to enable all children to have the best outcomes. protecting our pupils from harm. - 2.4 We will work pro-actively with parents to build a solid understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.
+We recognise that both mental and physical health are relevant to safeguarding and the welfare of children - 2.3 We recognise that all adults within the school, including permanent, supply staff, temporary staff, volunteers, parents, and governors, have a full and active part to play in: Providing help and support to meet the needs of children as soon as problems emerge Protecting children from maltreatment, whether that is within or outside the home, including online Preventing the impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes, protecting our pupils from harm. - 2.4 We will work pro-actively with parents to build a solid understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.